 Change in Net Position.
-Total revenues for 2019 and 2018 were approximately \$663,800 million and \$835,532 compared with expenses of \$666,191 million and \$756,067, respectively.
-The decrease in revenues is primarily attributable to the 2019 wrap-up and completion of projects that we were substantially completed in 2018.
-Total expenses decreased similar to revenues in fiscal year 2018 due to a majority of the work being completed on current projects in fiscal year 2018.
+Total revenues were \$1,350,209 and \$663,800 for 2020 and 2019 compared with expenses of \$1,301,773 and \$666,191, respectively.
+The increase in revenues is primarily attributable to increased grant funding for the Prewitt and Milan Industrial Development Parks.
+Total expenses increased similar to revenues in fiscal year 2020, again as a result of the Prewitt and Milan Industrial Park activities.
 Table 2 summarizes the Council's change in net position for its governmental and business-type activities: